abhat-phys/hls4ml_on_nrp/hls4ml-u55c-python-v2.md

 **Caution:**
 The float-to-fixed conversion must **truncate** rather than round. `ap_fixed` defaults to `AP_TRN`, so assigning a float in the HLS testbench truncates toward −∞.
-A host that rounds disagrees with C-simulation on roughly 20% of rows — by up to 0.13 on this model — without ever changing an argmax, so it survives a spot check of a few rows.
+A host that rounds disagrees with C-simulation on roughly 20% of rows (by up to 0.13 on this model) without ever changing an argmax, so it survives a spot check of a few rows.

 ## 11. Compare against Keras